wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 4.2.3 =
-* Updates: Misc minor updates
+* Updates: Misc minor updates.

 = 4.2.2 =
 * Fixed: Patched a regression from 4.2.1